Last updated on December 7th, 2024 at 10:55 am

 Bicycles are good for transportation around the park from the campground with access to the paved bike trail alongside the Overseas Highway.
 This section of the trail is not picturesque.
 You would be better off racking your bikes further south.

-In addition to being the center for booking snorkeling and boat tours, the visitor center is worth visiting to view the 30,000 gallon saltwater aquarium filled with local reef fish.
-There are severak smaller aquariums with fish, invertebrates and other marine creatures, including live coral.
+The visitor center is worth visiting to view the 30,000 gallon saltwater aquarium filled with local reef fish.
+There are several smaller aquariums with fish, invertebrates and other marine creatures, including live coral.

 FAQs on John Pennekamp Coral Reef State Park